Data models describe your data structure that we will use to create your application:

 - Searchable: field is included in the search index

 - Sortable: field can be sorted in a list view

 - Protected: field can not be modified by the App user

 Every data record stored in the server backend is identified by an unique ID, which is not very readable for human.
 You can define a data field as the label field of the model.
 This field will be displayed instead of the database ID.

-Example - The "User" links are more comfortable to read with the user's name defined as a label field, while the "Defect" model has no label field defined:
+Example - The "Member" links are more comfortable to read with the user's name defined as a label field, while the "Issue" model has no label field defined:

 Full-text search works out-of-box.
 Just mark the data fields you want to search in as "searchable" field and we'll index them.